 If this amount is prohibitive, please contact Canon Tracie Little to inquire about additional assistance at firstname.lastname@example.org.

 Due to the larger fee associated with this event, we will not be processing payments on the registration form.
 After you register, you will receive an invoice for your team from The Episcopal Diocese of Eastern Michigan (they’re handling the income/expenses for CCD), which will be payable by credit card or check.

-The deadline to register your team is June 16th.
+The deadline to register your team is (REVISED) June 1st.